Health and wellbeing

 - The School Chaplain: Dr. Rev. Cathy Brazier

-- The Deputy Designated Safeguarding Lead Person: Mrs L. Hadden lah@kimboltonschool.com
+- The Designated Safeguarding Lead Person: Mrs V. Garrett vkg@kimboltonschool.com

 An appointment can be booked with the school counsellors by email: